How to Cut Your Tax Bill with Tax-Loss Harvesting

 The basics of tax-loss harvesting

-In addition, if your losses are larger than the gains, you can use the remaining losses to offset up to $3,000 of your ordinary taxable income (or $1,500 each for married taxpayers filing separately).
+Furthermore, if your losses are larger than the gains, you can use the remaining losses to offset up to $3,000 of your ordinary taxable income (for married couples filing separately, the limit is $1,500).
 Any amount over $3,000 can be carried forward to future tax years to offset income down the road.

 For example, let's say you recognize a gain of $20,000 on a stock you bought less than a year ago (Investment A).
 Because you held the stock for less than a year, the gain is treated as a short-term capital gain and will be taxed at the higher ordinary-income rates rather than the lower long-term capital-gain rates, which apply to investments held for more than a year.